Las Vegas Sands interested in M&A in Asia: Adelson

 Brokerage Sanford C. Bernstein Ltd said it was “not realistic in near term” to expect Las Vegas Sands to acquire further assets in Asia.

 “Looking at Asia we do not see any tangible acquisition opportunity outside of Macau – but we believe a Macau acquisition is extremely unlikely,” stated the institution’s analysts.
-“Casinos in ASEAN [Association of Southeast Asian Nations] are not realistic do due regulatory issues and Korea does not allow locals gaming (and we do not believe Sands would ever choose to have a property with no locals as economics generally do not work well),” they added.
+“Casinos in ASEAN [Association of Southeast Asian Nations] are not realistic due to regulatory issues and [South] Korea does not allow locals gaming (and we do not believe Sands would ever choose to have a property with no locals as economics generally do not work well),” they added.

 Recovery trends

-Earlier on the call, Las Vegas Sands’ president and chief operating officer Rob Goldstein commented on the possible end to travel restrictions regarding the Macau tourism market.
+Earlier on the earnings call, Las Vegas Sands’ president and chief operating officer Rob Goldstein commented on the possible end to travel restrictions regarding the Macau tourism market.

 He stated: “We are hopeful it will be in May or June.”
-But it wouldn’t be a “flick of a switch” where suddenly things went back to like before the pandemic struck.
+But it wouldn’t be a “flick of a switch” where suddenly things went back to how they were before the pandemic struck.
 “We are hoping first that the IVS [Individual Visit Scheme] is reinstated: that’s pivotal.”

 Macau’s Chief Executive Ho Iat Seng said on Monday that the city’s government would ask China’s central government to increase beyond the current 49 places, the number of cities covered by the IVS, once the Covid-19 pandemic was controlled.
 That would represent the first such expansion in over a decade.